ahjadann/ahjadann.github.io/README.md

 # ahjadann.github.io
-I'll stop by and make a change every now and thenm.
-Let's just see where this is going
+[2015-07-14] I'll stop by and make a change every now and then.
+Let's just see where this is going.